Peter Belches

-After returning to the ship, the crew sailed north for a distance, then southwards to Cape Geographe, when Belches reported finding "a source large enough to be called a River, gushing from the side of the Solid Limestone Rock and rushing to the Sea half a mile distant with a considerable noise."
+After returning to the ship, the crew sailed north for a distance, then southwards to Geographe Bay, when Belches reported finding "a source large enough to be called a river, gushing from the side of the Solid Limestone Rock and rushing to the Sea half a mile [] distant with a considerable noise."

-A Swan River Colony was formed in 1829, and by the end of 1831 had expanded to become the British settlement of Western Australia.
-In 1834, Belches emigrated to the colony on the James Patterson.
+The Swan River Colony was formed in 1829, and by the end of 1831 had expanded to become the British settlement of Western Australia.
+In 1834, Belches emigrated to the colony on James Patterson.
 He took up land at Albany, where there was already a large Scottish community.
-He served as Albany's harbour master from 1834 until 1837.
+He served as Albany's harbour master from 1834 until 1837 and was appointed as magistrate for the District of Plantagenet in 1836.
 In 1840, he entered into a land partnership with George Cheyne, and in 1852, the pair prospected for gold together in the Stirling Range.
 Belches left the colony in 1858, retired in 1864, attained the rank of commander on 20 May 1877 and died in 1890.